-What qualifications are the most necessary and most beneficial in the energy policy sector?
+What qualifications are the most necessary/most beneficial in the flood planning sector?

 What have been the stumbling blocks or barriers along the way?
 And how did you adapt to these challenges?

-How do you get the most out of your team and colleagues?
+How do you get the most out of your team/colleagues?

 You have to start with a respect for people and their professionalism, and I believe in setting high expectations.

 You also have to trust your team, and allow them to work their own way rather than seeking to impose too much structure.
 It is also important to have good metrics in the firm to measure progress and signpost clearly what the priorities and targets are so everyone can see how they are doing.

 Where do you think there are the most job opportunities in the sector?

 Currently, there is a divided regulatory structure and this leads to compartmentalised work programmes.
 However, with DEFRA currently working towards a 25-year plan for the environment there is an opportunity for a truly sustainable catchment approach.